We both like using technology…. Rather than it using us. This page will show a few bits of Tech we have with us or on board.

 There are free versions to see if it works for you but we have paid for full versions.
 They all integrate with TomTom really well.

 One of the big things I love with these apps is that you can download the countries you will be travelling through before you leave home.

 The app and website we will be using most on the Pan American Trip will be

 We use the Seagate Wireless Plus which wirelessly adds 1TB of storage space to up to eight mobile devices.
 It has it own wifi network so you can link Tablets and Smartphones etc to watch videos or listen to music stored on the device.
 We also have a Toshiba Smart TV in the van that enables all of us to view.

-To be honest I had a few problems with the format of the drive ….
+To be honest I had a few problems with the format of the drives ….
 I needed to format it FAT32 and then copy video as mkv / avi.
 Now works like a dream.

-We have found that TomTom on the IPhone serves us well.
+We have found that TomTom on the iPhone serves us well.
 We manage to upload POIs (explanation to follow) for campsites and Aires.
-By using the IPhone we can access / plan where ever we are and don’t have to carry extra kit about.
+By using the iPhone we can access / plan where ever we are and don’t have to carry extra kit about.
 We have maps for Western Europe, USA and Morocco.
 You can delete the ones you are not using and then re-install when required without paying again.
 This also has Traffic info ( mainly for the UK as it requires data access) and speed cameras.
 In France speed camera detectors are illegal but TomTom have a certificate in the app that apparently gets around this.
 I have yet to have to check if the certificate works:-)